Are you ready for an easy and fun way to teach left versus right hand with stickers?

 Since my children are learning Chinese and English simultaneously, they are learning all basic terms in both languages.
 I am learning along with them and take notes in Pinyin for my personal reference.

 - 左 (zuǒ / left)

 - 手指 (shǒuzhǐ / fingers)

-- We used stiff felt for durability, but just be aware that your wrist may get sore as I experienced from cutting.
+- We used stiff felt for durability and repeat use.
+However, be ware that your wrist may get sore from cutting.
 You may want to consider soft felt instead!

 - Black marker